rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 If starting the nova-agent service doesn't work, you can troubleshoot by looking at the nova-agent logs.
-The newest version of nova-agent is now available in EPEL and Rackspace's internal, Ubuntu, and Debian repos.
+The newest version of nova-agent is now available in EPEL and Rackspace's internal, Ubuntu&reg;, and Debian&reg; repositories.
 Typically, package installation commands (`yum install nova-agent` or `apt-get install nova-agent`) should install or update the agent.

-If you're not on on a Rackspace-supported distro, you can try to install an [older version of nova-agent](https://github.com/rackerlabs/openstack-guest-agents-unix) from the rackerlabs Github repo.
+If you're not on a Rackspace-supported distribution, you can try to install an [older version of nova-agent](https://github.com/rackerlabs/openstack-guest-agents-unix) from the rackerlabs Github repository.
 However, this is technically unsupported.

-If you're using an imported image of a distro that supports cloud-init, you might find it easier to use `cloud-init` instead of nova-agent.
+If you're using an imported image of a distro that supports `cloud-init`, you might find it easier to use `cloud-init` instead of nova-agent.
 This requires setting some metadata on your imported image.

-**Note**: A RHEL 7.2/CentOS 7.2 update pushed in December 2015 broke legacy behavior that older nova-agents relied on.
+**Note**: A RHEL&reg; 7.2/CentOS&reg; 7.2 update pushed in December 2015 broke legacy
+behavior that older nova-agents relied on.
 You might still see this issue on older custom images or on servers that haven't been updated lately.
-Please tag any related support tickets with "rm14157" so we can track this issue.
+Tag any related support tickets with "rm14157" so we can track this issue.

 ##### FreeBSD and Linux only: Nova-agent 2.x branch vs 1.x branch

 The 2.x branch of nova-agent is a complete rewrite.
-We recommend the 2.x branch, unless you are using an OS not supported by the 2.x branch (such as FreeBSD&reg;).
+We recommend the 2.x branch, unless you are using an OS not supported by the 2.x branch (such as FreeBSD).
-We don't recommend upgrading from 1.x to 2.x because there is nothing to be gained, and the process is extremely messy.
+We don't recommend upgrading from 1.x to 2.x because there is nothing to be gained, and the process is extremely complex.

 Topic | 2.x branch | 1.3.9 branch
 ---|---|---
 **Recommended** <br /> <br /> **install method** | `yum` or `apt` package managers| Download the release from github and run the script
 **Github link** | [2.x link](https://github.com/Rackspace-DOT/nova-agent) | [1.3.9 link](https://github.com/rackerlabs/openstack-guest-agents-unix)
-**OS** <br /> <br /> **compatibility** | Only OS currently supported in <br /> <br /> Rackspace Cloud (Fedora&reg;, <br />  <br /> CoreOS&reg;, Red Hat/CentOS&reg;, <br />  <br /> Debian&reg;, and Ubuntu&reg; | Supported OS plus some older <br /> <br /> unsupported OS such as <br /> <br /> OpenSuSE&reg;, Gentoo&reg;, FreeBSD, <br /> <br /> and Arch&reg;
+**OS** <br /> <br /> **compatibility** | Only OS currently supported in <br /> <br /> Rackspace Cloud (Fedora&reg;, <br />  <br /> CoreOS&reg;, Red Hat/CentOS, <br />  <br /> Debian, and Ubuntu; | Supported OS plus some older <br /> <br /> unsupported OS such as <br /> <br /> OpenSuSE&reg;, Gentoo&reg;, FreeBSD, <br /> <br /> and Arch&reg;
 **Python3 support** | Yes | No

 <br />